grig23/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-content-playback-options-android2/android-3x-offline-playback-with-android.md

 ---
 description: New APIs have been introduced that will instruct TVSDK to ignore network connectivity state when downloading manifests.
-seo-description: New APIs have been introduced that will instruct TVSDK to ignore network connectivity state when downloading manifests.
-seo-title: Offline Playback with Android
 title: Offline Playback with Android
 ---